AnuragdubeyGIT/Intersections-API/README.md

 ```

 Testing with Postman/cURL
 To test the API using Postman or cURL:

 Make sure the server is running (npm start).

 Send a POST request to http://localhost:3000/api/intersections with the linestring data in the request body.

 Review the response to see the intersections or the empty array.

 Dependencies
 Express.js
 Node.js
 turf.js
 Contributing
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request
+If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.